1943 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1943-S Medium S FS-502

-This variety showcases a distinctly different mint mark punch measuring approximately 1.5mm with thicker serif strokes.
-The die state during FS-502 production featured fresher dies with superior strike characteristics and more pronounced eagle feather details.
+This variety features a distinctly different mint mark punch measuring approximately 1.5mm with thicker serif strokes than the standard “S” punch used elsewhere in 1943 production.
+The die state during FS-502 production featured fresher dies with superior strike characteristics, producing more pronounced eagle feather details on the reverse.

 1943-S Medium S FS-502 Quarter Price/Grade Chart